csgillespie/efficientR/main.md

 ## Parallel computing {#performance-parallel}

-This section provides a brief foray into the word of parallel computing.
+This section provides a brief foray into the world of parallel computing.
 It only looks at methods for parallel computing on 'shared memory systems'.
 This simply means computers in which multiple central processor unit (CPU) cores can access the same block, i.e. most laptops and desktops sold worldwide.
-This section provides flavour of what is possible; for a fuller account of parallel processing in R, see @mccallum2011.
+This section provides a flavour of what is possible; for a fuller account of parallel processing in R, see @mccallum2011.

 The foundational package for parallel computing in R is **parallel**.
 In recent R versions (since R 2.14.0) this comes pre-installed